 Foodies, history buffs and cultural explorers will all find something to love about this new culinary experience.
-Led by longtime local Estelle Blanchette, Jasper Food Tours introduces diners to Jasper through storytelling, while also filling your belly with delicious food and drink.
+Jasper Food Tours introduces diners to Jasper through storytelling, while also filling your belly with delicious food and drink.
 The daily, year-round three hour walking and eating journey takes participants to four local restaurants (which remain a mystery until you arrive at their door) and many Jasper landmarks (total distance walked is 1.5 km).
 The menu is kept a surprise, but includes wild game meats, local brews, Canadian classics and globally-inspired treats (note: it can be customized in advance for vegetarian and gluten free preferences).
 Packed with fascinating facts and local stories (and capped at twelve people per excursion) each tour feels like a fun and intimate afternoon out with friends.
 Bonus: you'll finish stuffed.

 Capture the timeless warmth of comfort foods with slow-smoked meats, handmade preserves, fresh local veggies.
 Follow the culinary footsteps of early explorers and sample delicacies prepared using handcrafted techniques like pickling, canning, curing and smoking while looking out on one of the most jaw-dropping wildernesses around.
-Stop in during the day for coffee or a quick bite (to-go picnic lunches are also an option) or enjoy an evening meal with a side of live music and campfire storytelling.
+Stop in during the day for coffee or a quick bite (to-go picnic lunches are also an option) or enjoy an evening meal with a side of (occasional) live music and campfire storytelling.
 Alberta-sourced meats dominate the menu, and are prepared according to the chef’s unique take on Southern smokehouse traditions.